 Ashley lives with her husband, trumpeter Benje Daneman, in Kalamazoo, MI.

-FOR FANS OF: Singer-songwriters with jazz and folk influences (Becca Stevens, Joni Mitchell, Laura Mvula)
+FOR FANS OF: Singer-songwriters with jazz and folk influences (Becca Stevens, Joni Mitchell, Gretchen Parlato)

 Kintsugi is the Japanese craft of repairing a broken object with gold, thus making it stronger.
 The hallmark of kintsugi is that the repairs are visible.
 The beauty of the reborn object derives from the patterns of its fractures, rather than from an effort to hide them.
 On People Are Fragile, singer-songwriter Ashley Daneman offers up her pain and healing in ways both visible and audible, inviting the listener to celebrate what humans can become even after they’ve broken.

 “I’ve had a lot of grief and loss over the past few years,” Daneman said, “and I was very in touch with my fragility.
 My previous album, Beauty Indestructible, was about surviving and being strong.
 I realized that, to heal even further, I had to become vulnerable again.”